Foot Orthotics in Brooklyn

 A Treatment for Foot and Leg Dysfunction and Pain – Why Do I Need Orthotics?

 Your Brooklyn podiatrist, Dr. E, recommended using a foot orthotic to control, relieve, or treat your foot disorder.
-These devices may relieve pain or prevent the return of painful foot symptoms through control of foot function and mechanics.
+These devices may relieve pain or prevent the recurrence of painful foot symptoms by controlling foot function and mechanics.
 If you have questions about orthotics, this brochure will hopefully help answer them.
-Usually, the best orthotics are custom-made and specifically crafted to meet the needs of a particular patient.
+Usually, the best orthotics are custom-made to meet the needs of a particular patient.
 They may be combined with other forms of treatment, such as injections, medications, physical therapy, or surgery.
 Therefore, they are an important component in treating and preventing many foot disorders.

 Laboratory Fabricated Orthotics

 Orthotics are custom-fabricated shoe inserts manufactured from materials such as plastic, polypropylene, and graphite.
-They are worn on a full-time basis to control how your foot functions as you walk.
+They are worn full-time to control how your foot functions while you walk.
 Many kinds of orthotic devices are prescribed specifically to your activity level, foot problems, and other health factors.
 From walking to running, aerobics to basketball, orthotics can help you continue to enjoy your favorite activities.

-Functional foot orthotics are made from neutral position plaster or fiberglass castings, foam trays, or 3-D foot scanned images provided by machines like the TOM-CAT foot scanning system.
-The practitioner sends these and the clinical information to an orthotics laboratory, such as SOLO Laboratories Inc., where a technician reviews the cast or image and the prescription.
-Some labs like SOLO use computer-aided-design/computer-aided-manufacturing programs ( CAD-CAM) to scan your foot impressions from the cast or foam tray for the best fit.
+Functional foot orthotics are made from neutral-position plaster or fiberglass castings, foam trays, or 3-D foot-scanning images obtained with machines such as the TOM-CAT foot-scanning system.
+The practitioner sends these, along with the clinical information, to an orthotics laboratory, such as SOLO Laboratories Inc., where a technician reviews the cast or image and the prescription.
+Some labs, like SOLO, use computer-aided design/computer-aided manufacturing (CAD-CAM) programs to scan your foot impressions from the cast or foam tray to ensure the best fit.

-After the order and image are approved for production, a technical specialist takes responsibility for the individual prescription’s fabrication and quality control.
+After the order and image are approved for production, a technical specialist is responsible for the fabrication of the individual prescription and its quality control.
 The custom-fabricated orthotics are sent to the prescribing doctor to dispense with instructions for the patient.

 Types of Orthotics